Spread the love

 Surf the waves at the beach or make use of the calmer waters of the river by windsurfing, stand-up paddleboarding or sailing.
 Maroochy River is an angler’s delight with great fishing all year round.

-Nearby Mooloolaba with its beautiful beachfront esplanade boasts upmarket fashion boutiques, cool cafes, healthy juice bars, outdoor restaurants and stylish clubs and bars.
+Park the Toyota in Mooloolaba along the pretty beachfront esplanade, that boasts upmarket fashion boutiques, cool cafes, healthy juice bars, outdoor restaurants and stylish clubs and bars.
 Mooloolaba Surf Club with it’s prime position on the beach is a great spot to sit, relax and have a cold drink or a meal with stunning views.

 Underwater World at Mooloolaba Wharf is home to thousands of marine animals, including sharks, seals, turtles, stingrays, otters, sawfish, tropical fish and where you can walk underwater through the glass viewing tunnel and see Australia’s marine life like never before.